 Gallery hours: Monday - Friday: 9 a.m. to 8 p.m. and Saturday and Sunday: 1 to 5 p.m.

 The Hess Gallery is located in Zug Memorial Hall and features a variety of exhibitions throughout the academic Year.

 The Lyet Gallery, located on the second floor of Leffler Chapel and Performance Center, features changing exhibits.

 Located on the first floor of Leffler Chapel, displays works on loan and objects from the College's permanent collection.

 A highlight of the College's cultural event series, the Ware Lecture on Peacemaking is part of the multifaceted Ware Colloquium on Peacemaking and Global Citizenship.
-It is delivered annually under the auspices of the College's Center for Global Citizenship, the Ware Colloquium, created through the generous sponsorship of Judy S. '68 and Paul W. Ware.
+It is delivered annually under the auspices of the College's Center for Global Understanding and Peacemaking, the Ware Colloquium, created through the generous sponsorship of Judy S. '68 and Paul W. Ware.

 Gretna Music's residency at Elizabethtown College began in 1995.
 Thus was born Gretna Music at Elizabethtown College, a concerts series presenting a cross-section of classical chamber and small-ensemble performers through the academic year.
 Concerts are presented in the beautifully and acoustically exquisite Leffler Chapel and Performance Center.

 Elizabethtown College, through its Special Events and Summer Programs, also hosts a variety of arts groups for camps, conferences and performances.